sampolgar/mimc-abc/README.md

 I use a PS Signature [2] based off the construction in the UTT paper[3] and discuss this in [my Thesis](https://github.com/sampolgar/mphil)

 [1] Evaluation of Privacy-ABC Technologies - a Study on the Computational Efficieny https://link.springer.com/chapter/10.1007/978-3-319-41354-9_5
 [2] Short Randomizable Signature - David Pointcheval, Olivier Sanders: https://link.springer.com/chapter/10.1007/978-3-319-29485-8_7
 [3] UTT: Decentralized Ecash with Accountable Privacy - Alin Tomescu, Adithya Bhat, Benny Applebaum, Ittai Abraham, Guy Gueta, Benny Pinkas, and Avishay Yanai https://eprint.iacr.org/2022/452

 ## Benchmarks

-There are 4 benchmark scenarios:
-Non-Private means we verify a signature with the message in plain-sight, no using zero knowledge proof verification.
+- Non-Private means we verify a signature with the message in plain-sight, no using zero knowledge proof verification.
-Non-Batch means we verify each signature individually, we don't use Signature Batch verification (this comes from the PS based signature, if signatures are signed with the same key they can be aggregated before verification saving cost).
+- Non-Batch means we verify each signature individually, we don't use Signature Batch verification (this comes from the PS based signature, if signatures are signed with the same key they can be aggregated before verification saving cost).
 Multi-issuer means we verify each individually because batch is not possible.

 ## Results